GrahamPTaylor/grahamptaylor.github.io/index.md

 <div style="display: flex; align-items: center;">
     <p style="margin: 0;">My name is Graham Taylor, and I am Research Associate in the Department of Earth and Atmospheric Sciences at Cornell University.
-My current work is focused on evaluating methods of bias-correcting and downscaling climate models, and providing guidance to practitioners on which methods are fit for which purpose.
-Prior to Cornell, I was a UCAR CPAESS postdoc working at the NOAA Geophysical Fluid Dynamics laboratory.
+My current research focuses on evaluating bias-correction and statistical downscaling methods for climate projections, with emphasis on providing guidance to practitioners on data selection.
+Prior to Cornell, I was a UCAR CPAESS Postdoctoral Researcher working at the NOAA Geophysical Fluid Dynamics Laboratory.
 I received my PhD from Portland State University, where I investigated the large-scale circulation drivers of weather in the western US, and how that weather may change in a warmer world.
 Please view the research page for more information about my work.
 </p>
     <img src="/images/headshot.jpg" alt="Description" style="margin-left: 20px; width: 150px;">
 </div>